sandboxd-o

 The containers field represents the list of Application Containers included in this sandbox.

-Each container is composed of name, image, args, env, work_dir, and resource.
+Each container is composed of name, image, args, env, work_dir, volume_mounts, security/runtime options, and resource.

 The following is an example container specification capable of running a sample application.